Updated on July 2025

 Most car trips in Australia are under 120 km, which is within the range of contemporary electric cars.

-Owners of solar panels and energy storage batteries could save even more by powering up their electric vehicles from their solar power systems.
+Owners of solar panels and energy storage batteries can save even more by powering up their electric vehicles from their solar power systems.

-More charging stations are also being built, including Queensland’s Electric Super Highway launched in 2017.
+More EV charging stations are also being built, including Queensland’s Electric Super Highway, launched in 2017.

 Renewable energy growth in Australia means we could easily generate the extra energy supplies needed for electric cars.